13 Best State & National Parks in Washington

-A popular thing to do here includes walking along the shoreline that comprises the eastern border of the park.
+A popular thing to do here is walking along the shoreline that comprises the park's eastern border.
 This part of the park has excellent views of Rich Passage and the surrounding Puget Sound, including nearby Bainbridge Island.
-Whether it's a weekend des tination or stopover on your Puget Sound adventure itinerary, Manchester State Park offers a glimpse into the natural world of Washington and the history that surrounds it.
+It also offers a special glimpse into the natural world of Washington and the history that surrounds it.

 Address: 7767 E. Hilldale Road, Port Orchard, Washington

-More than 3.5 miles wide, with a 400-foot drop, Dry Falls would have dwarfed Niagara Falls in its prime.
+At more than 3.5 miles wide, with a 400-foot drop, Dry Falls would have dwarfed Niagara Falls in its prime.
 In present times, it provides tourists with plenty of sightseeing opportunities and things to do.
-Boating on the remaining lakes and tributaries left behind by the glacial movements is a popular thing to do.
+Boating on the remaining lakes and tributaries left behind by the glacial movements is one of the popular activities.